AP2 – Socially vulnerable patients

 We have developed the NAVIGATE intervention to improve survival among vulnerable lung cancer patients through 1) nursing navigation, 2) monitoring of patient-reported symptoms and 3) physical exercise.
 The effect of the intervention is now being tested in a multicenter randomized study with the aim of including 518 vulnerable lung cancer patients.

 Study development took place during March 2020 – September 2021 and included the involvement of lung cancer patients and clinical experts in three phases when designing the intervention components and manual as well as the vulnerability screening instrument.
 The study protocol was published in BMJ Open in fall 2022.
 We conducted a pilot intervention-arm only study in Roskilde from October 2021-January 2022.
 A total of 30 patients were screened for vulnerability, 56% were vulnerable and 82% were included.
 Adjustments were made e.g. by including a higher flexibility regarding replacing in-person meetings and physical training at the hospital with telephone meetings and home-based training.
-The development process and the results of the pilot study have been submitted to Science Reports Nature in August 2023.
+The development process and the results of the pilot study were published in Science Reports Nature in December 2023.

-The multicenter RCT started in March 2022, and we have now screened 534 patients for vulnerability, 43% (N=232) were vulnerable and 39% (N=90) have been included.
-Recruitment will take place over the next 2,5 years (until December 2025) from Zealand University Hospital, Odense University Hospital, Vejle Sygehus and Sønderborg Sygehus.
-Gødstrup Hospital is expected to be added as an additional site from October 2023.
+The multicenter RCT started in March 2022, and we have now screened 947 patients for vulnerability, 41% (N=392) were vulnerable and 37% (N=144) have been included.
+Recruitment will take place over the next 2,5 years (until December 2025) from Zealand University Hospital, Odense University Hospital, Vejle Hospital, Sønderborg Hospital, Gødstrup Hospital and Aalborg University Hospital.
+Gødstrup Hospital and Aalborg University Hospital were added as additional sites in October 2023 and July 2024, respectively.

 Study group

 Professor, Susanne Dalton, senior researcher, Pernille Bidstrup and MD, Erik Jacobsen are principal investigators.
-The daily project coordinator is postdoc Rikke Langballe.
+The daily project coordinator for the RCT is postdoc Rikke Langballe.
+Postdoc Rikke Torenholt is coordinating the qualitative study.
 A multicenter consortium consisting of at least one nurse, physiotherapist and physician from each participating study center are conducting the intervention.
 Other close national collaboration partners include professor and head of the Danish National Center for Lung Cancer Research, Ole Hilberg, professor, physiotherapist Søren Thorgaard Skou and physiotherapist, PhD student Lars Bo Jørgensen.
 International collaboration partners include Dr. Karen Freund and Amy Michelle LeClair, Tufts University School of Medicine, and Professor Brendan McCormack, head of the Division of Nursing at Queen Margaret University in Edinburgh and professor in nursing at Zealand University Hospital.

 Funding